Wildlife of Qatar

 The wildlife of Qatar includes the peninsula's flora and fauna and their natural habitats.
 The country's terrestrial wildlife includes numerous small nocturnal mammals, a number of reptiles which mainly consist of lizard species, and arthropods.
 Aquatic animals primarily include fish, shrimp and pearl oysters.
-The desert and the shoreline form an important resting site for a number of migratory bird species during autumn and spring.
+The desert and the shoreline form an important resting site for migratory bird species during autumn and spring.
 Urban and agricultural developments have led to an increase in bird species.

 Fauna

 Mammals

 There are 21 species of mammals in Qatar.
-Larger terrestrial mammals such as the Arabian oryx and Arabian gazelle are protected animals and are held in nature reserves.
-The Arabian gazelle is the only native gazelle species to Qatar and is locally referred to as 'rheem'.
+Larger terrestrial mammals such as the Arabian oryx and Arabian gazelle are protected and are held in nature reserves.
+The Arabian gazelle is the only native gazelle species to Qatar and is locally referred to as the rheem.

 Qatar's largest mammal is the dugong.
 Large numbers of dugong appear north of the peninsula's shores.
 Qatari waters accommodate one of the largest concentrations of dugong in the world.
 Two species of fox appear in the country.
 Sand cats also occur in the desert, and sometimes take over abandoned fox dens.
 Honey badgers (also known as ratel) appear primarily in the southwest of the peninsula.
-Golden jackals, a species which was previously thought to have gone extinct in the 1950s, was re-discovered in 2008 in Ras Abrouq.
+Golden jackals, a species which was previously thought to have been extirpated in the 1950s, was re-discovered in 2008 in Ras Abrouq.
 Two species of bat are found in the country: the trident bat and the desert long-eared bat.
-The former of the two is more common.
+The former is more common.
 Qatar has the highest density of camels in the Middle East.

 Birds

-There are 215 common birds in Qatar.
+There are 352 bird species that have been recorded in Qatar.
 The desert and the shoreline form an important resting site for a number of migratory bird species during autumn and spring.
-Coastal birds include gulls, terns, turnstones, sanderlings, kentish plovers, herons and Socotra cormorants.
-They are usually observed year-round.
-Lark species, including hoopoes, crested larks and ashy-crowned sparrow-larks are commonly observed in the desert during the summer.
+Coastal birds include gulls, terns, turnstones, sanderlings, Kentish plovers, herons and Socotra cormorants.
+They are usually observed year round.
+Lark species, including hoopoes, crested larks and black-crowned sparrow-larks are commonly observed in the desert during the summer.
 More commonly occurring species during the autumn and spring are swallows, swifts, house martins, warblers, redstarts, shrikes, wheatears, wagtails, harriers and falcons (including kestrels).
 Four of the primary types of birds which can be observed in deserts during the winter are various types of waders and gulls, coots, and little grebes.
 Rare birds such as the avocet and red-billed tropicbird breed on the peninsula.

 The Arabian ostrich went extinct in 1945.
 The North African ostrich was introduced in the later 20th century and is now concentrated in Ras Abrouq.